 On the international level, the Commission liaises with a number of organisations and authorities in other jurisdictions.
 Firstly, the Commission cooperates with the EU Commission and DG Competition in particular.
-The relationship is primarily based on the Stabilisation and Association Agreement signed between Serbia and the EU and its Member States, pursuant to which the Commission is, inter alia, under the obligation to take into account relevant EU rules and developments when resolving cases.
+The relationship is primarily based on the Stabilisation and Association Agreement signed between Serbia and the EU and its Member States, pursuant to which the Commission is, inter alia, obliged to consider the relevant EU rules and developments when resolving cases.
 The Commission also regularly reports to the EU Commission on legislative and enforcement efforts.
 The Commission is a member of UNCTAD, the ICN, and it participates in the OECD's Regional Competition Centre, the Sofia Competition Forum, a Competition Authorities Network in the SEE, and the Competition Network of the Energy Community.
-Secondly, the Commission also cooperates with foreign national competition authorities, i.e. the competition authorities of Austria, Bosnia & Herzegovina, Bulgaria, Croatia, Hungary, Kazakhstan, Macedonia, Montenegro, Slovenia, Romania and Russia.
+Secondly, the Commission also cooperates with foreign national competition authorities, i.e. the competition authorities of Austria, Bosnia & Herzegovina, Croatia, Hungary, Kazakhstan, Macedonia, Montenegro, Slovenia, Romania, and Russia.